jwilsson/spotify-web-api-php/README.md

 * Get information about users.
 * Manage playlists for users.
 * Authorization flow helpers.
+* PSR-0 autoloading support.

 ## Requirements
 PHP 5.3 or greater.

 ## Installation
+1. If you're already using [https://getcomposer.org/](Composer) then you'll just need to include `SpotifyWebAPI` as a dependency.
+Otherwise, download the library and include the files.
 1. Create a new app at https://developer.spotify.com/
 2. Enter your app credentials
 3. Call the API!